tanujveera/ReactJS-Learning/Day8/Readme.md

 Just like `render()` method, there are many lifecycle functions.

-componentDidMount() will run when the component is mounted.
+`componentDidMount()` will run when the component is completely mounted into the DOM.

 ```js
 componentDidMount(){
  console.log("child Component did mount");
 }
 ```

+When a component is loaded, they are loaded in this order

+Parent Constructor -> Parent Render -> Child Constructor -> Child Render -> Child componentDidMount() -> Parent componentDidMount()

+Child is mounted first, then parent is mounted into DOM.

+`componentDidMount()` is mostly used for API fetch calls.